Karate through Brooklyn Goju

 What is Goju karate?

-Goju is the style of karate taught at CAE.
+Goju is the style of karate taught by Brooklyn Goju, at CAE.
 It translates to “hard” (go) and “soft” (ju).
 Hard refers to closed-fisted, straight-line techniques using physical and external power.
 Soft refers to circular and evasive movements as well as internal power.
 Goju karate originates from Okinawa, an island off the coast of Japan.
 Combining the hard and the soft makes Goju a very effective – and beautiful – fighting art.